syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot represents generated Excel file with AboveBelowAverage conditional format when AverageType is set as Below in XlsIO.
+The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format with `AverageType` set as `Below` in XlsIO.

 ![Above or Below Average conditional format](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img7.png)

 ### Above or Below Standard Deviation values

-The below code example shows how to format cells which contains above standard deviation values from the given data range using IAboveBelowAverage AverageType and StdDevValue properties in XlsIO.
+The below code example shows how to format a range with values above standard deviation, using `IAboveBelowAverage` `AverageType` and `StdDevValue` properties in XlsIO.

 {% tabs %}
 {% highlight c# %}